html-extract/hext/README.md

 ## Tests
-There are unit tests for libhext and blackbox tests for Hext as a language, whose main pupose is to detect unwanted change in syntax or behaviour.
+There are unit tests for libhext and blackbox tests for Hext as a language, whose main purpose is to detect unwanted change in syntax or behavior.
 The libhext-test project is located in `/libhext/test` and depends on Google Test.
 Nothing fancy, just build the project and run the executable `libhext-test`.
 How to write test cases with Google Test is described